-We were really hungry after all those miles walked and quickly agreed.
+We were really hungry after all those miles and quickly agreed.
 I was so tired I wasn’t sure what sounded good, and decided to try something new.
-I’m originally from Texas, so I was actually surprised that I’d never tried Huevos Rancheros before (especially since this particular restaurant claimed it as a “Tex-Mex Original”).
+I’m originally from Texas, so I was kind of surprised that I’d never tried huevos rancheros before (especially since this particular restaurant claimed it as a “Tex-Mex original”).

 I could never tell if that breakfast was truly as exceptional as it tasted or if I was just exceptionally hungry, but those ranch style eggs were delicious and definitely filled me up for more walking that day.

 When our family went grain free, the corn tortillas had to go.
 This is an easy adaptation that tastes great!
 It’s so easy it hardly deserves a recipe …

 A healthier version of huevos rancheros without tortillas.

 - 1 lb chorizo sausage

 - ½ cup salsa or enchilada sauce